skalenetwork/mirage-manager/SPEC.md

 ## Architecture and Components

 All main smart contracts use the TUPP (Transparent Upgradeable Proxy Pattern) from OpenZeppelin.
-According to the latest changes in the pattern, each smart contract has its own ProxyAdmin Contract, Proxy Contract, and Implementation Contract: `"@openzeppelin/contracts": "^5.3.0"`.
+Each smart contract has its own ProxyAdmin Contract, Proxy Contract, and Implementation Contract.

-All main smart contracts inherit from `@openzeppelin/contracts-upgradeable/access/manager/AccessManagedUpgradeable.sol`, using `"@openzeppelin/contracts-upgradeable": "^5.3.0"`.
+All main smart contracts are [AccessManaged](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/access/manager/AccessManagedUpgradeable.sol).
-With the exception of `FairAccessManager.sol`, which inherits from `@openzeppelin/contracts-upgradeable/access/manager/AccessManagerUpgradeable.sol` and acts as the central AccessManager for all contracts.
 Roles are thus centralized in `FairAccessManager.sol`.

 ### [`Nodes.sol`](./contracts/Nodes.sol)